OAK Design Guide - Camera Placement and Mechanical Stiffness¶

-Rectification parameters to align the rows of the stereo camera
+Rectification parameters to align the rows of the stereo camera.

-Extrinsic Calibration provides the estimation of relative position of the camera between multiple cameras in the system Which includes Translation (x, y, z) and rotation (roll, pitch, yaw).
+Extrinsic Calibration provides the estimation of relative position of the camera between multiple cameras in the system, which includes translation (x, y, z) and rotation (roll, pitch, yaw).

 All of these parameters are dependent on physical geometries.
-So for the depth result to be high quality, these parameters need to not change over time - meaning that the physical properties of the camera modules themselves (the intrinsics) and the translation and rotation of the cameras relative to each other must not change.
-This flows down to having the camera modules themselves be rigid and also the mounting of the cameras being rigid - so that the cameras cannot rotate or move (translate) in any direction.
+So, for the depth result to be high quality, these parameters need to not change over time, meaning that the physical properties of the camera modules themselves (the intrinsics) and the translation and rotation of the cameras relative to each other must not change.
+This flows down to having the camera modules themselves be rigid and also the mounting of the cameras being rigid, so that the cameras cannot rotate or move (translate) in any direction.

 There is an important distinction between intrinsics and extrinsics.

 Extrinsics are often field-calibratable.
 But this must not be relied on carte-blanche, as the user experience of such a field-calibration may not be good for the product being built.
-And whether it is possible depends on what the camera is being pointed at in the field - as the system needs to have many things of visual interest (edges, for example) in both images.
+And whether it is possible depends on what the camera is being pointed at in the field, since the system needs to have many things of visual interest (edges, for example) in both images.
 But it is possible, and how it is done is by assuming the intrinsics are valid, and then doing feature extraction (of the scene both cameras are looking at) and matching to build a new set of extrinsic calibration coefficients.